balena-labs-research/python-wifi-connect/README.md

     // When this is false, your device may need to be restarted to refresh
     // the networks list.
 When it is True, you may be able to refresh the
     // links by calling the list_access_points endpoint again.
 Useful for
-    // enabling or disabling a refresh button on an interface.
+    // enabling or disabling a refresh button on a user interface.
 }
 ````